 Add to this concern – GRAINS – and we have several oils that we might consider using over others.
 In the chart (above) you can see a comparison of oils and fat content which might guide you when considering which oils to cook within your kitchen.
-For me — I’m allergic to peanuts, so eliminating peanut oil is first on my list.
+I’m allergic to peanuts, so eliminating peanut oil is first on my list.
 Then grain oils include corn and soy.
 Dairy is butter, so that must be eliminated because of my diet.
 If you are a vegetarian you might eliminate animal fats as well.
 This leaves several choices for my own kitchen which might work in your kitchen also.
 Choosing my favorite tasting oils out of the healthier common choices in the chart above makes sense.
-I prefer sunflower seed oil, olive oil, and coconut oil (see the oils from left to right in the top photo seen in the beautiful Perigord Tumblers from LaRochere).
+I prefer sunflower seed oil, olive oil, and coconut oil.

 Sunflower and light olive oil are great for cooking because they have a high smoking point.
 I primarily use coconut oil for cooking onions and cruciferous vegetables that appreciate a bit of a flavor kick, but I do not use it as the main oil in my diet.
 Virgin olive oil and sunflower oil are great flavor enhancers for salad dressings and vegetable drizzling, plus they tick off the lower saturated fat content requirement.
 Avocado oil is not listed in the chart above, yet it is another one I really enjoy.